 Riparian vs. Appropriative Rights

-Most states east of the Mississippi River use a system of riparian water rights based on English Common Law.
+As a general rule of thumb, most states east of the Mississippi River use a system of riparian water rights based on English Common Law.
 This system grants a water right to property owners “whose land physically touches a river, pond, or lake.”
 The right is transferred when the land is sold and remains valid even if the right is never exercised and the water isn’t used.

 Appropriative rights, on the other hand, allocate water based on historical usage, rather than land ownership.
 Rights are based on seniority, or “priority date,” and can be lost if they aren’t used on a regular basis.
 Senior rights holders are first in line and can use their allocation even if there isn’t enough left over for junior rights holders.